ChevrollierG/Text_normalization/README.md

   <i>3 samples from a file</i>
 </p>

 As I don't have much RAM and only have one GPU, I adapted the project to my setup.
 I only load one of the seven files and my dataset is only composed of 15000 samples.
-Each training input is composed of the entity we want to predict with a "<norm>" token on each side to indicate the focus on this part, plus a context window of three entities each before and after the block to normalize.
+Each training input is composed of the entity we want to predict with a ```<norm>``` token on each side to indicate the focus on this part, plus a context window of three entities each before and after the block to normalize.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/91634314/229868740-d9c5df01-66ee-4e8e-a50c-02e744b286a4.png?raw=true" alt="Sublime's custom image"/>
   <br>